Ahmad Zulkifli Lubis

-Ahmad Zulkifli Lubis (23 February 1971 – 17 February 2022) was an Indonesian actor, voice actor, comedian, and occupation who used to work at PT.
-Indosiar Visual Mandiri.
+Ahmad Zulkifli Lubis (23 February 1971 – 17 February 2022) was an Indonesian actor, voice actor, comedian, and various others who used to work at PT Indosiar Visual Mandiri.
 He dubbed anime and other foreign content into the Indonesian language.
 He could perform voices for young boys, teenage boys and adult men.
 He was also known by the names Ahmad Zulkifli for short, or Iphie Lubis as his nickname.

 Biography

 Born on 23 February 1971, Ahmad Zulkifli Lubis first worked as a dubber for Arvisco, dubbing telenovelas and Indian films, in 1992.
 Lubis then joined Indonesian TV network Indosiar and dubbed various shows, including Case Closed (Detektif Conan in Indonesia) where he voiced Shinichi Kudo/Conan Edogawa.

 Lubis died on 17 February 2022, at the age of 50, two days after being admitted to the hospital.